-Another big help has been the ride leaders at Dirty Wknd, whose guidance and coaching is delivered in such an encouraging and supportive way is priceless; the last thing you want as a novice is someone talking down at you like you are stupid – and trust me I’ve ridden with other people who have treated me like that.
+Another big help has been the community at Dirty Wknd, whose guidance and coaching is delivered in such an encouraging and supportive way it is priceless; the last thing you want as a novice is someone talking down at you like you are stupid – and trust me I’ve ridden with other people who have treated me like that.

 All of this is why I’m so glad to have found Dirty Wknd and I can't wait to continue improving my riding with them!